Slashee-the-Cow/CuraSettingsWriterContinues/README.md

 - 1.1.2 Minor modification for Arachne and Cura 4.9
 - 1.1.3 New parameter Filament Cost / Material usage

 - 2.0.0 & 2.0.1  Update for release 5.0
 - 2.0.2 Update for release 5.1 & bug correction for dual extruder export

 - 2.1.0 French Translation and Update i18n template ( curasettings.pot )

-- 2.1.1 Add embedded Screenshot tested on Chrome / IE and Edge
+- 2.1.1 Add embedded Screenshot tested on Chrome / IE and Edge  (Compatibility from Cura 4.10 and upper)